 Parent Café took place on the first Friday of every month between 8-9 am.
 Coffee and pastries were provided for by the PTO and it gave an opportunity for parents to speak in a more informal setting.

 Classroom Observations/School Programs & Events

 SSMA invited parents to observe in their child's classroom to better understand the Montessori principles, materials and the school culture.
-We also have monthly Peace Assemblies.
+The school also held monthly Peace Assemblies.